SteffenKockel/pyduin/README.md

 ## Is it usable?

 Yes it is.
-But it is neither packaged nor well documented.
-Working on a release.
+But it is ~~neither packaged~~ nor well documented.
+Working on a usable release.